abdenlab/jointly-hic/README.md

 ### Input Data Preparation

 1. Prepare your Hi-C data as `.mcool` files, binned and balanced at your planned analysis resolution.
-(We recommend using: [Distiller for alignment](https://github.com/open2c/distiller-nf), [cooler for pre-processing](https://github.com/open2c/cooler), [hictk for file conversion](https://github.com/paulsengroup/hictk))
+(We recommend using: [Distiller for alignment](https://github.com/open2c/distiller-nf), [cooler for pre-processing](https://github.com/open2c/cooler), and [hictk for file conversion](https://github.com/paulsengroup/hictk))
 2. Balance your data using `cooler balance`.
-3. (Optional) Create metadata CSV or YAML files with ENCODE accessions of experiment metadata and signal tracks (Examine the example notebooks for more information).
+3. (Optional) Create metadata CSV or YAML files with ENCODE accessions of experiment metadata and signal tracks (examine the example notebooks for more information).

 ### Embedding

 The primary compute module of `jointly-hic` is through `embed`.
 This will take a list of input `mcool` files and create a joint decomposition using the provided method, resolution, genome and number of components.
 `jointly-embed` will run the post-processing and trajectory modules with default parameters, which is good for many use cases.
-The output files are vertically stacked tables on bins, embeddings, clustering and UMAP visualizations for all samples, stacked on top of each other.
+The output files are vertically stacked tables of bins, embeddings, clustering and UMAP visualizations for all samples, stacked on top of each other.
-Some useful plots, lots, and information will be printed and saved.
+Some useful plots, logs, and information will be printed and saved.

 ```bash
 jointly embed \